 Players who do not fit the mold – who do not take up the team patterns – are often released or traded.

 When we become Christians – we are to die to self – take up our cross – live with Christ in us – and represent Christ in all we do!

 Just something to think about today as you go on your way.

 No comments yet.

-Tag Cloud1 Corinthians 10:13 1 Peter 5:8 2 Corinthians 5:17 21-day prayer/fast Attitude Baltimore Orioles Bible Christ Christian Christianity Christ Jesus Christmas Church Colossians 2:8 Daily Message Daniel 9:3 Daniel Fast Deuteronomy 31:6 devil Easter Epistle to the Philippians Epistle to the Romans Evangelism Facebook Faith Family fast fasting fasting and prayer forgiveness God Gospel of Matthew grace Hebrews 12:1-2 Hebrews 13:5 Holy Spirit Homosexuality Israel Jesus Jesus Christ John John 3:16 John 14:6 JOhn 14:15 Lord Love Luke Mark 12:30 Marriage Matthew Matthew 5:16 Moses Paul Peter Philippians 2:5 Prayer Prayer and Fasting Religion and Spirituality Repentance Romans 3:23 Romans 12:2 Salvation Same-Sex Marriage Satan Sin Sunday Super Bowl temptation Theology Twitter United Methodist Church Vision and Mission wisdom Witnessing Worship
+Tag Cloud1 Corinthians 10:13 1 Peter 5:8 2 Corinthians 5:17 21-day prayer/fast Attitude Baltimore Orioles Bible Christ Christian Christianity Christ Jesus Christmas Church Colossians 2:8 Daily Message Daniel 9:3 Daniel Fast devil Easter Epistle to the Romans Evangelism Facebook Faith Family fast fasting fasting and prayer forgiveness God Gospel of Matthew grace Hebrews 10:25 Hebrews 12:1-2 Hebrews 13:5 hell Holy Spirit Homosexuality Israel Jesus Jesus Christ John John 3:16 John 14:6 JOhn 14:15 John 15:18 Lord Love Mark 12:30 Marriage Matthew Matthew 5:16 Moses Orioles Paul Peter Philippians 2:5 Prayer Prayer and Fasting Religion and Spirituality Repentance Romans 3:23 Romans 12:2 Same-Sex Marriage Satan Seek His face and desire His grace Sin Super Bowl temptation Theology Twitter United Methodist Church Vision and Mission wisdom Witnessing Worship

 Search This Blog